-Your foreign driving licence will be converted if:
+Your foreign driving licence will be converted if the licence:

 - translated into one of the official South African languages

-- the licence is accompanied by a letter of validity obtained from the relevant embassy and a translation if the licence is not in an official language of South Africa
+- is accompanied by a letter of validity obtained from the relevant embassy and a translation if the licence is not in an official language of South Africa

 - Go to the driving licence testing centre (DLTC) in the province where you obtained your permanent residence.